-6 Ways To Scale Link Building in 2016
+6 Tips to Scale Your Link Building Efforts

 Please note: you should know a thing or two about SEO before reading this.
-Too many posts on link building repeat the same tactics over and over - I'm trying to avoid that and bring you something original.
+Too many posts on link building strategies repeat the same tactics over and over—I'm trying to avoid that and bring you something original.

-This blog post is ideal for agency owners, or consultants who currently have clients and are looking for ways to scale their link building process.
+This blog post is ideal for agency owners and marketing consultants who currently have clients and are looking for ways to scale their link building process.

 After working in many SEO agencies I've realized that the #1 issue that comes up is an inability to build quality backlinks.
-It's time consuming, costly and is hard to teach to new employees.
+It's time consuming, costly, and hard to teach to new employees.

-Throughout my time as an SEO I've figured out a few ways to build affordable links, at scale, that increase search rankings.
-Now that I've taken a job here at Agency Analytics, I'm willing to share some of the tactics I've used to get fantastic results for my clients.
+Throughout my time as an SEO, I've figured out a few ways to build affordable links, at scale, that increase search engine rankings.
+In this guide I'll share six of the tactics I've used to get fantastic results for clients.

 Before we start I'd like to run over a few of the tools I use.
-Also keep in mind that no referral links are being used in this blog post.
-If I recommend a tool it's because I dig it:
+Keep in mind that no referral links are being used in this blog post—if I mention a tool it's because I've used it and recommend it:

-Scrapebox – Once upon a time it was used to spam blog comments.
+Scrapebox: Once upon a time this tool was used to spam blog comments.
 Now, savvy SEOs use it for many things.
-Check out Chris Dyson's guide to Scrapebox if you have no clue what it is.
+Check out Chris Dyson's guide to Scrapebox if you want to learn exactly how to use it.

-Pitchbox - Is my favorite way to manage content outreach.
-It's a little pricey but worth it.
+Pitchbox: This influencer outreach platform is my favorite way to manage content marketing outreach.
+It's a little pricey but certainly worth it in my opinion.

-Majestic - My preferred backlink database tool.
-Ahrefs is comparable and it's best to have both if you can afford it.
+Majestic: Majestic is my preferred backlink database tool, and is actually included in your AgencyAnalytics subscription.
+Ahrefs is another comparable option, and it's generally best to have both if you can afford it.

 Strategy #1: Hacking HARO

-Yeah, yeah you've been using HARO (Help a Reporter Out) and you think this is the same old junk but hear me out.
-This is about SCALING the process for your clients to get your client links from Huffington Post, Entrepreneur.com, CIO, New York Times, INC, etc.
+Yeah, yeah you've been using HARO (Help a Reporter Out) and think this is the same old advice but hear me out.
+This is about SCALING the process for your clients to get them authoritative links from Huffington Post, Entrepreneur.com, CIO, New York Times, INC, etc.

-Problem is..
-They're the experts in their field!
+The problem is.. they're the experts in their field!
 Most HARO queries are looking for experts and lets face it - you know nothing about plumbing or plastic surgery.

 There must be a better way!